ignite/cli/docs/guide/nameservice/02-messages.md

 - set-name is the message name
 - name is the name the user sets
-- value is the name that resolves to
+- value is the literal value that the name resolves to

 This `starport scaffold message` command modifies and creates the same set of files as the `MsgBuyName` message.